Dick the Bruiser: Professional wrestling career

-On November 19, 1957, Dick the Bruiser and Dr. Jerry Graham engaged in a tag team match at Madison Square Garden in New York City before a crowd reported of 12,987.
+On November 19, 1957, Dick the Bruiser and Dr. Jerry Graham engaged in a tag team match at Madison Square Garden in New York City before a crowd of 12,987.
 Their opponents were Antonino Rocca and Édouard Carpentier.
 After the match ended, fighting among the wrestlers continued, and a large number of fans joined in, leading to a riot.
 Two policemen were injured, two fans were arrested, and over 60 policemen had difficulty dispersing the angry crowd.
 The floor of the arena was littered with hundreds of broken chairs.
 As a result, Afflis was banned for life by the New York State Athletic Commission.